 Word-level highlighting, inline edits, pane-to-pane copy, and whole-hunk apply.

-Patch export, Git history loading, and git mergetool support.
+Patch export, Git history loading, and git mergetool support that presents Local, Result, Remote, and Base together.

 Where ABDiff goes beyond Kaleidoscope

 ABDiff separates itself most clearly once the core developer workflow is established.
-The distinctive layers are broader visual review and macOS-specific binary inspection, not a different philosophy of text diff alone.
+The distinctive layers are broader visual review plus hex and structured binary inspection, not a different philosophy of text diff alone.

 Video comparison on a synchronized timeline for frame-by-frame review.